cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 ### Initial Lit Review

 ##### Evaluating and Mitigating Software Supply Chain Security Risks by Robert J. Ellison etal.
- - Discusses minimizing opportunites or incidents of unathorized changes.
-Relevent to CrowdStrike incident of 2024.
-Identifies supply chain risks and specifys evidence needs to to appropriotely mitigate.
-According to the report evry phase of life cycle must be part of mitigation: nitiation, development, configuration/deployment, operations/maintenance, and disposal.
-Lacks any mention of
+ - Discusses minimizing opportunities or incidents of unauthorized changes.
+Relevant to the CrowdStrike incident of 2024.
+Identifies supply chain risks and specifies evidence needed to appropriately mitigate them.
+According to the report, every phase of the life cycle must be part of the mitigation: initiation, development, configuration/deployment, operations/maintenance, and disposal.
 ----------
 ##### Cyber supply chain risks in cloud computing – bridging the risk assessment gap by Olusola Akinrolabu etal.
- - Proposes a model called *Cloud Supply Chain Cyber Risk Assessment*  to address dynamic risks associated with cloud computer.
+ - Proposes a model called *Cloud Supply Chain Cyber Risk Assessment* to address dynamic risks associated with cloud computing.
 Survey dataset showed a lack of flexibility in assessment methods or no assessment at all.
 ----------
 #### Beyond SolarWinds: The Systemic Risks of Critical Infrastructures, State of Play, and Future Directions
 - Discusses the reliability of the framework for the cybersecurity of critical infrastructure.
-It highlights the operation of critical infrastructure, interconnectedness of  the software supply chain.
+It highlights the operation of critical infrastructure and the interconnectedness of the software supply chain.
 ----------
 ##### Cloud-Based Disaster Recovery: Reducing Risk and Improving Continuity by Premkumar Ganesan
- - Covers recovery strategies for cloud environment.
+ - Covers recovery strategies for cloud environments.
 Cloud Based Disaster Recovery (CBDR).
 Examples include backup environments, failovers, and redundancies.
 ----------
 ##### Lawmakers Scrutinize Meatpacking as JBS Rebounds From Cyberattack
- - Cyber attack affted JBS meat packing plants in Australia, Canada, and the United States.
-Operatiosn were shut down for at least a day.
-Concerns from congressmembers were expressed "If it was 10 or 20 companies instead of 4 wed be less vulnerable."
-Follow up research suggest nothing came of congressional concerns.
+ - Cyberattack affected JBS meatpacking plants in Australia, Canada, and the United States.
+Operations were shut down for at least a day.
+Concerns from congress members were expressed: "If it was 10 or 20 companies instead of 4, we'd be less vulnerable."
+Follow-up research suggests nothing came of the congressional concerns.
 [archive.today link](http://archive.today/rHVBe)
 ----------
 ##### The World's Food Supply Has Never Been More Vulnerable
- - One Smithfield Foods plant processing more than 15% of all pork in the U.S. The 2021 JBS attack sabotaged more than a fifth of all U.S. beef processing in a matter of minutes.
-Four processing companies slaughter more than 80% of US beef; four meatpacking companies process roughly two thirds of the nation's hogs; and five companies control about 60% of the broiler chicken market.
+ - One Smithfield Foods plant processes more than 15% of all pork in the U.S. The 2021 JBS attack disrupted more than a fifth of all U.S. beef processing in a matter of minutes.
+Four processing companies slaughter more than 80% of U.S. beef; four meatpacking companies process roughly two-thirds of the nation's hogs; and five companies control about 60% of the broiler chicken market.
 [archive.today link](http://archive.today/VRpje)
 -------------
 ## Measuring Impact on Confidence in Institutions by their Use of Software Components